vlang/v/vlib/v/help/FORMATTING.md

 ## Requirements

 - 2 space initial indentation (titles exempt)
-- Description indentation of half the length of the longest word (odd, round down)
+- Description indentation of two spaces from the longest word
 - All descriptions should be indented to the same column within a block, with a hard limit at column 80.
   - Multi-line descriptions should indent to match the description part of the previous line